 Thursday, June 3, 10:00 CET

-Corn fermentation protein: Novel grain-based, high-concentration, functional protein source — Peter Williams, Ph.D., senior nutritionist, Fluid Quip Technologies.
+Corn fermentation protein: Novel grain-based, high-concentration, functional protein source — Peter Williams, Ph.D., professor and senior nutritionist for Green Plains

 There is a need to find alternative proteins to replace feed protein sources that are imported and associated with deforestation in the developing world.
 Corn fermentation protein (CFP) produced by mechanical means is a novel, high-concentration (54%) protein product, suitable for use in companion animal, livestock and aquaculture feed formulation.
 This product is a derivative of the corn dry-grind ethanol industry, and unlike traditional ethanol co-product feed products, which have a reputation for being inconsistent in nutritional composition, CFP has a coefficient of variation of less than 6% in proximate nutrient composition from different batches of the product from the same plant or between plants operating the same technology.
 The functional characteristics of the protein are derived from the spent yeast components that represent 25% of total dry matter.
 The yeast cell wall materials composed of mannans and β-glucans are reported to act as immune stimulants in a wide range of species.
 CFP has been evaluated in livestock and aquaculture nutrition trials demonstrating its use as an alternative protein to replace soy-based concentrates and alternative corn grain-based protein concentrates with positive and significant benefits in performance.
 CFP is currently being used in formulations in feed for dogs, and Williams will present results on the impact on feed intake and stool consistency.

 Consumer trends and expectations: Vegan and other alternative pet foods — Andrew Knight, Ph.D., professor of Animal Welfare and Ethics, and founding director of the University of Winchester Centre for Animal Welfare.